 1. Strategic People Planning and Management

 Great strategic Human Resources always begin with leadership development.
-Continuous improvement and professional development for leaders must be top of your agenda as it will be you or your leaders who shape and hone the strategic direction.
-Starting off with a good 360 feedback intervention can really get to the crux of the matter.
-Good people leadership is key to being real and informed with workforce planning which actually informs good decisions and helps move the organisation or business forward.
+Continuous improvement and professional development for leaders must be top of your agenda.
+It is leaders who shape and hone the strategic direction.
+Starting off with a good 360 feedback intervention can identify where leaders are on their journey.
+People leadership is key to being real and informed.
+Combine with expert workforce planning which actually informs good decisions ensures the organisation or business moves forward.

 2. Contractual and Cultural People Management

-Recruiting the right people with the right contract can save you thousands in lost time and money.
-I can’t stress too much that getting it right at the start is so important.
-Being clear about your policies and practices which cover for example the recruitment process, the contracts you need and simple performance management measurements you need to keep in place to make sure you are getting value and peace of mind demonstrates great foresight.
+Recruiting the right people with the right contract can save thousands in lost time and money.
+Getting resourcing right at the start is so important.
+You need to be clear about your policies and practices.
+These can cover the recruitment process, the contracts you need and simple performance management processes for example.
+You need to create great policies to make sure you are getting value and have peace of mind.
 Getting advice about your contractual and cultural matrix of policies and practices can save you many wasted weeks and months.

-Embracing employee engagement and cultural issues: including developing key policies which help you, not hinder you are key to making sure you are getting the best out of your people.
+Embracing employee engagement and cultural issues is vital.
+This includes developing key policies which help you, not hinder you.
+Making sure you are getting the best out of your people.
 While many organisations just cut their employee development when the economy isn’t good, it can actually be counter-productive.
 Consider incorporating workplace action learning.
 This provides on-the-job, experiential, accelerated learning which can only be a win/win and help your business be more efficient and effective.

 3. Operational People Management

 Most organisations at a minimum require operational Human Resources functions, such as payroll, learning and development, employee benefits, contracts and performance management.
 Being able to source basic HR advice and guidance is essential if you want to avoid lengthy employee disputes.
-Although we don’t provide all transactional services, we can certainly help you decide what you need and when you need it.
+Although Human Resources professionals don’t always provide all transactional services, they can certainly help you decide what you need and when you need it.

 Getting the right Human Resources help at the right level can solve many of your problems.